Row of beehives in a spring UK apiary representing April beekeeping tasks

 By April, many colonies in the UK are building up quickly.
 The brood nest expands, populations rise and bees may begin to take advantage of spring nectar flows.
 You will often see more consistent foraging, with bees returning loaded with pollen from dandelions, fruit blossom, willow and other spring sources.

 Spring weather can still be unpredictable, with warm spells followed by cold or wet periods.
 This can affect when you inspect and how much forage is available.
 It is important to balance regular inspections with avoiding unnecessary disturbance on marginal days.
-Guidance on good inspection technique can be found in the hive management guide.
+Guidance on good inspection technique can be found in the step-by-step inspections guide and the hive management guide.

 Tip: Keep a simple record of temperature, wind and general conditions on each inspection day.
 Over time this helps you judge when bees in your particular apiary behave as if it is "spring" versus when it still feels like late winter.